Audience menu for:

 About HCC menu:

-A ceremony was held on May 15, 2018, to recognize the 17 students who successfully completed the paramedic program this spring at Harford Community College.
-The event was well attended, with over 70 family and friends celebrating with the graduates.
-The cohort began in October of 2016; completers are now eligible to sit for the National Registry Paramedic Certification Examinations.
+A ceremony was held on April 10 to recognize the 11 students who successfully completed the paramedic program this spring at Harford Community College.
+The event was well attended, with over 50 family and friends celebrating with the graduates.
+The cohort began in September 2017; graduates are now eligible to sit for the National Registry Paramedic certification examinations.

-This graduating cohort of paramedic completers came from all over the region, with students practicing EMS in Harford, Cecil, and Baltimore Counties and City, as well as Delaware and Pennsylvania.
-According to Patrick Campbell, the College’s EMS Program Specialist, “One of the reasons that students come from a wide geographical area for this program is that it is offered through Continuing Education.
+HCC’s EMS programs attract students from all over the region, including Cecil County and Baltimore County and City, as well as Delaware and Pennsylvania.
+According to Patrick Campbell, “One of the reasons that students come from a wide geographical area for this program is that it is offered through Continuing Education.
 Students are able to complete the program in less than 18 months and gain immediate employment as a paramedic after passing National Registry certification.
-Another benefit to the program is that after obtaining National Registry Certification, and taking one three-credit class with HCC, students are awarded 28 credits towards an Associate of Applied Science Technical/Professional Studies degree.”
+Another benefit to the program is that after obtaining National Registry certification and taking one three-credit class at HCC, students are awarded 28 credits toward an associate of applied science technical/professional studies degree.”

 In addition, HCC’s program boasts a state-of-the-art simulations lab and equipment, computer labs, and ambulance simulator, as well as a team of experienced instructors with solid reputations.
 Paramedic classes also have the opportunity to attend the Martin State Airport Helicopter Use tour, as well as a trip to the University of Maryland cadaver lab.
 This particular class also participated in an interdisciplinary simulation of a mass casualty incident with the College’s nursing students.

 The College’s paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-The program takes 18 months and a total of 864 hours.
+The program takes 18 months and a total of 864 hours to complete.

 For more information on Harford Community College’s paramedic program, call 443-412-2554 or email firstname.lastname@example.org.